rhuckb/summerative_project_1/README.md

 - generate_equation() : This creates a random multiplication question.
 - get_user_guess() : Gets the users answer and ensures it is a valid integer.
-- display_message(message) : Displays messages to the user.
+- get_display_message(message) : Returns messages to the user.
-- display_equation(equation) : Displays the equation to the user.
+- get_display_equation(equation) : Returns the equation to the user.
-- display_score(score, num_questions) : Displays the final score.
+- get_display_score(score, num_questions) : Returns the final score.
 - answer_check(user_answer, correct_answer) : Checks the users answer against the correct answer.
-- run_quiz(num_questions=10) : Starts the program calling all the functions and sets the amount of questions.
+- run_quiz(num_questions=10) : Starts the program, calling all the functions and sets the amount of questions.

 ### Dependencies

 The program relies on only Pythons built in ‘random’ module (used in equation_generator.py).
-No external libraries need to be installed.
+For testing, the external library pytest needs to be installed.

 ### Code Explanation